paulbradish/awesome-digital-marketing/README.md

 ## URL Management
 ### Link in Bio
 * [About.me](https://about.me/) - Create a page to present who you are and what you do in one link.
 Professional.
 Take control and centralize your online presence.
+* [Direct.me](https://direct.me/) - A completely free bio link tool used by creators and influencers.
 * [Linktree](https://linktr.ee/) - Link to everything you create, share and sell online.
 All from the one bio link.
 * [Solo.to](https://solo.to/) - Share and cross promote your links, music, videos, social media, and more on one page.
 ### QR Codes